1. Rule of Thirds

 The rule of thirds is one of the most well known compositional rules in visual arts.

-According to this technique, a frame is to be divided into thirds, using both horizontal and vertical lines.
+This technique divides your frame into thirds, using both horizontal and vertical lines.
 This will produce a grid with nine equally-sized rectangles, as in a game of tic-tac-toe.

 To do this, you can either use your imagination or use the grid view on your camera.